Astro (company): Expansion of operations

 Between 2000 and 2006, Astro shared time with TV Pendidikan, Malaysian public educational TV channel, where it shared time with Animal Planet on Channel 28 from 2000 to 2001 and with now-defunct TechTV on Channel 13 from 2002 to 2006.
 The move received much criticism from many parties, demanding that the network should remain aired on public broadcaster, RTM rather than Astro at least until 2002.
 However, Astro decided to not aired TV Pendidikan upon the expiration of its 6-year agreement with the channel's operator, the Ministry of Education, resulting TV Pendidikan moved to TV9, owned by media conglomerate Media Prima in 2007.

 In 2000, Astro's residential subscriber base have exceeded about 300,000 households in just three years after its official launch.
 Astro also targets a total of a million subscribers nationwide in the next two years.
-The company enters a joint-venture with Kristal Sdn.
+The company enters a joint-venture with DST Group's Kristal Sdn.
 Bhd. from Brunei to launch Kristal-Astro on 24 January 2000.
 The service, however, ceased operations 22 years later, in 2022.

 The company had invested over RM1 billion to build a digital broadcasting facility and developed a multimedia services.
 Astro also spent at least RM350 to subsidized its Digital Multimedia System (DMS) in order to make its service is "affordable for more Malaysian families".
 The company also planned to expand its services across Asian region.

 By June 2001, Astro's subscription total has increased to 600,000.

 In April 2002, Astro signed an agreement with Scripps Networks Interactive for the distribution of six TV series from HGTV in Malaysia and Brunei.

 By September the same year, Astro reduced 10% of its staffs under the voluntary separation scheme (VSS).

 The company set up a joint-venture company with Indonesian conglomerate, Lippo Group to provide pay-TV service in Indonesia as early as July 2005.
 As a result, Astro's satellite TV service in Indonesia, known as Astro Nusantara was launched in March 2006.
 It also invested RM500 million to support its operations in the republic.
 However, Astro Nusantara only operated for two years and ceased operations when Astro ended their joint-venture with PT Direct Vision in September 2008.

 On 1 October 2007, Astro renumbered all of its channel numbers from 2-digits to 3-digits to accommodate its expanding number of channels.

 In 2007, Astro dominates 29% of television viewership market in Malaysia, after Media Prima (54%) and Radio Televisyen Malaysia (17%).

 In December 2009, Astro launched its high-definition service, known as Astro B.yond with a new decoder set and channels in HD feeds.

 Astro partnered with TIME dotCom Berhad in December 2010 to implementated the broadband and IPTV service in Klang Valley and Penang.

 In 2013, Astro signed an agreement with Telekom Malaysia's wholly owned subsidiary, TM Net Sdn.
 Bhd. to broadcast two Astro SuperSport channels on the latter's pay-TV service, HyppTV (later known as Unifi TV).